pjvalentini/acuware_react_app/README.md

               - 1. Open a terminal window

-              - 2. run in the termianl - webpack -w
+              - 2. run in the terminal - webpack -w

           B) Start the App